elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

 ---

-### What are the Benefits and Drawbacks of the Adapter Pattern?
+### What Pros and Cons can you think of regarding the Adapter Pattern?

 <details>
   <summary>